davestewart/alias-hq/README.md

 ## Debugging

-There might be times when you want to see what is happening under the hood.
+There might be times when you need to check what is happening under the hood.

 #### In code